chkal/blog.kaltepoth.de/posts/2016-09-20-responding-to-mvc-comments.md

 second early draft review and got a lot of positive feedback.
 The JSR was moving forward even after Oracle suddenly stopped all work on the Java EE JSRs.

-Last week Oracle announced the revised plan for Java EE 8 during JavaOne 2016.
+Recently Oracle announced the revised plan for Java EE 8 during JavaOne 2016.
-Surprisingly they now question whether an action-based MVC web-framwork is still relevant in the cloud age and therefore proposed to drop MVC 1.0.
+Surprisingly Oracle now questions whether an action-based MVC web-framwork is still relevant in the cloud age and therefore proposes to drop MVC 1.0.
-At the same time Oracle just started a [new survey](https://glassfish.java.net/survey/) to get feedback about the revised plan for Java EE 8.
+At the same time Oracle started a [new survey](https://glassfish.java.net/survey/) to get feedback about the revised plan for Java EE 8.
 This survey contains the following statement: